coreyja/coreyja-blog/source/2012-01-02-example-article2.html.md

 ---
-title:  Example Article
+title:  Example Article2
-slug: extra
+slug: example-2
 author: Corey Alexander
-date:   2012-01-01
+date:   2012-01-02
 tags:
     - example
     - test
-color:  blue
+color:  purple
 ---

 Some copy here Lorem ipsum the sum is golden brown and the sky is full of candy.